limako/rpi-arduino/_episodes/07-libraries.md

 > ## Question
 > Why might this function be useful?
 How you imagine the function is operationalized?
 Are there any limitations to this approach?
 {: .discussion}

+Finally, under some circumstances, you might want to [create a library of your own](https://www.arduino.cc/en/Hacking/LibraryTutorial).

 {% include links.md %}